-A study of the circuit drawings will be made for each circuit and FIM inspectors will issue specific requirements.
+A study of the circuit drawings will be made for each circuit and FIM Representatives of the FIM CCR Circuits Homologation Committee will issue specific requirements.
 The circuit will have to apply these requirements to achieve homologation.

 These standards are subject to interpretation depending on each individual case and on local conditions, laws and inspections.